huggingface/community-events/keras-dreambooth-sprint/README.md

 ### Dreambooth Diffusers Integration with KerasCV

 As of now, inference and deployment options of `KerasCV` is limited, which `diffusers` library could come for a rescue.
 With only few lines of code, we can convert a `KerasCV` model into a `diffusers` one and use `diffusers`’ pipelines to perform inference.
 You can get more information [here](https://huggingface.co/docs/diffusers/main/en/using-diffusers/kerascv).
+Also check out [this Space](https://huggingface.co/spaces/sayakpaul/convert-kerascv-sd-diffusers) for converting your `KerasCV` model to `diffusers`one.

 ```
 from diffusers import StableDiffusionPipeline